Key Takeaway

 About Zepbound

 Zepbound is the weight management brand of tirzepatide, FDA-approved in November 2023.
-It is the same molecule as Mounjaro but marketed specifically for chronic weight management in adults with a BMI of 30 or higher (or 27 with a weight-related comorbidity).
-The SURMOUNT-1 trial showed average weight loss of 22.5% at the 15 mg dose.
+It's a compounded formulation containing Mounjaro but marketed specifically for chronic weight management in adults with a BMI of 30 or higher (or 27 with a weight-related comorbidity).
+The SURMOUNT-1 trial[1] showed average weight loss of 22.5% at the 15 mg dose.

 Drug Interaction Profile

 Eli Lilly's prescribing information for Zepbound notes that tirzepatide delays gastric emptying and recommends caution with oral medications that require rapid absorption.
-However, for medications taken daily that build to steady-state levels (which includes all maintenance antidepressants), the delayed gastric emptying has no clinically significant effect.
+But for medications taken daily that build to steady-state levels (which includes all maintenance antidepressants), the delayed gastric emptying has no clinically significant effect.
+Check out our see real Zepbound results for detailed data.

 The prescribing information specifically calls out oral hormonal contraceptives as requiring attention during dose escalation.
-Antidepressants are not flagged in the same way, reflecting their low interaction risk.
+Antidepressants aren't flagged in the same way, reflecting their low interaction risk.

 Antidepressant Considerations